Amanda Kloots

-Amanda Kloots (born March 19, 1982) is an American television personality, dancer, actress and fitness instructor.
-Since 2021, she has been a co-host of the daytime talk show The Talk.
+Amanda Kloots (born March 19, 1982) is an American television personality, dancer, model, actress, and fitness instructor.
+From 2021 to 2024, she was a co-host of the daytime talk show The Talk.

 Early life

 Kloots is the second youngest of five children.
 She attended GlenOak High School in Plain Township, Stark County, Ohio.

 Career

 Kloots performed as part of the ensemble in several musicals on Broadway, including Good Vibrations, Follies, Young Frankenstein, and Bullets Over Broadway.
 She is a former member of the dance company the Rockettes.

 In 2020, Kloots launched a digital fitness brand, which includes exercise videos taught by her.
 That same year, she served as a guest co-host on the CBS daytime talk show The Talk.
 Kloots joined The Talk as a permanent co-host in January 2021.
 She released a memoir, co-authored with her sister, titled Live Your Life, in June 2021.
 Later that year, she participated as one of the celebrities competing on season 30 of the competition series Dancing with the Stars, ultimately placing fourth.